ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/maps.md

 # be created when a field is added to them, as in the examples below.
 ```

-### Registers and Flags
+## Registers

+Registers are essentially named binaries (like strings).
+Any binary
+value can act as the value of a register.
+Like flags, registers cannot
-Registers and flags cannot be used on their own in Riak.
-You cannot use
+be used on their own and must be embedded in Riak maps.
-a bucket/key pair as a register or flag directly.

-#### Registers Within Maps
+## Registers Within Maps

+Continuing with our previous `customers` example, let's store some information in our map.

-The first piece of info we want to store in our map is Ahmed's name and
+The first piece of information we want to store in our map is Ahmed's name and
 phone number, both of which are best stored as registers:

 ```java